 The BDHSC Pilot Project Program aims to encourage research collaboration on campus that will leverage existing data to address critical issues related to health behavior, clinical care, healthcare delivery, and population health.
-In its three years, nearly $1,000,000 has been awarded to 30 faculty across the UofSC system.
+A total of 30 pilot projects were funded from 2020 to 2022 through a two-layer review process.
+The funded pilot projects can be found below.